causely-oss/causely-deploy/docker/README.md

 # Causely Docker Install Bundle

-This repository provides the files needed to run Causely on standalone Docker hosts, enabling you to extend root cause analysis and topology coverage beyond Kubernetes clusters.
+This directory provides the files needed to run [Causely](https://causely.ai) on standalone Docker hosts.

 See the [Causely Docs](https://docs.causely.ai/installation/) for full installation and configuration instructions.